-Conservation subdivisions proposed for the purposes of sustaining existing on site bona fide agricultural operations are entitled to a five (5) percent increase in permitted density.
-Ideally, residential lots in such developments should be located in areas less suitable for agricultural production, while prime farmland areas of the property should be reserved as open space.
+Conservation subdivisions proposed for the purposes of sustaining existing on-site bona fide agricultural operations are entitled to a five (5) percent increase in permitted density.
+Ideally, residential lots in such developments should be located in areas less suitable for agricultural production, while prime farmland areas of the property should be reserved as Conservation Space.
 It is strongly recommended that development parcels be located where agricultural operations do not interfere with the safety and/or well being of potential future residents.
-Where deemed necessary, the reviewing agency may require vegetative buffering and/or additional setbacks between agricultural operations and residential lots to mitigate any potential impacts of noise, vibration, light, and/or odor on residents.
-The agricultural preservation density bonus may be used in conjunction with any applicable open space density bonus.
+Upon completion such agricultural uses, all lands previously occupied by those uses shall be preserved in perpetuity as natural space, and shall not qualify for future development.